hunterphillips/cv/README.md

 **Senior Developer** @ [IntegrityPro Consulting](https://integritypro.com/) _(November 2022 - Present)_
 Implemented critical design and architecture to digitally transform scholarship programs for the USDA

-- Developed an internal tool used to automate the export of ServiceNow data to external reporting software via web services
 - Designed curriculum for IPC’s developer intern program

 **Lead Developer** @ [GovCIO](https://govcio.com/) _(May 2021 - October 2022)_
 Established new development standards leading the program's first team to employ a React microservice architecture

 - Primary front-end developer of an arrest reporting tool awarded the DHS Secretary's Award for Innovation
 - Created a location-based search for an appointment scheduler eliminating 8+ hour queue lines for thousands of noncitizens a month
+- Lead architect of internal automation tool used to export ServiceNow data to external reporting software via web services

 **Senior Technical Consultant** @ [Finite Partners](https://finite-partners.com/) _(July 2019 - May 2021)_
 Software consulting & development for Fortune 500 firms & USDOD